We recognise that the public sector equality duty has three aims and they are to:

 We aim to provide the highest possible education for all of our students.
 The ethos of our academies clearly reflects our commitment to fully including and respecting all members of our academy communities.

-- To ensure that staff and governors are aware of current legislation surrounding equality and diversity and understand the Trust’s responsibility
+- To ensure that staff and academy council members are aware of current legislation surrounding equality and diversity and understand the Trust’s responsibility

 - To promote cultural understanding and awareness and tolerance of different religious beliefs between different ethnic groups within our academy communities.